christsven/H.E.A.T/ruleset/H.E.A.T.md

 #### Introduction

-Drones are wireless-controlled air vehicles, from quadrotor helicopters to giant weapon systems.
+Drones are wireless-controlled air vehicles, from quadrotor helicopters to giant fixed wing weapon carriers.
 They are a very recent development in warfare, used by all sides for reconnaissance, deployment of weapons or other purposes.

 Due to the scale at which H.E.A.T takes place, large autonomous systems like the Heron drone are a tad to ambitious for the time being.

 Currently, the three types of drones are:

-- small quadrocopter drones, as used for example by irregular forces in Afghanistan or more recently Karabach/Ukraine.
+- small quadrocopter drones, as used for example by irregular forces in Afghanistan or more recently Karabach/Ukraine,
-- RC plane sized UAVs with off-map operators and either fixed wings, rotors or even both
+- RC plane sized UAVs with off-map operators and either fixed wings, rotors or even both,
-- loitering munition, or more colloquially known as "suicide drones"
+- loitering munition, or more colloquially known as "suicide drones".

 #### Gameplay

 The gameplay difference is how the actual unit is set up.
 The cheapest option are on-map operators who sit behind a bush somewhere and steer the UAV with a remote.

-Bigger UAS, such as a Threod Systems Stream C fixed wing, are operated off map and behave like a normal unit.
+Bigger UAS, such as a _Threod Systems Stream C_ fixed wing, are operated off map and behave like a normal unit.
 They will have more heavy-hitting options, but obviously cost more in terms of points.